-The distinct yet related activities of Monitoring, Evaluation and Learning (MEL) offer a cross-cutting service to all our other areas of expertise and are integrated into every stage of the process from design, through implementation to lesson-learning at the end of a programme, so as to ensure we deliver lasting results and maximise Value for Money.
-This calls for a balanced approach to being able to define and assess value relating to the economy, efficiency and effectiveness of expenditures.
+The distinct yet related activities of Monitoring, Evaluation & Learning (MEL) offer a crosscutting service to all our other areas of expertise and are integrated into every stage of our work from design through implementation to lesson-learning at the end of a programme to ensure we deliver lasting results and maximize Value for Money.

 To view complete project list, click here.